Acupressure on the go

 Before we get into on-the-go methods, let's briefly start with the basics if you're still a newbie:

-Acupressure finds its origins in Traditional Chinese Medicine.
-It assumes that many meridians run through the body - from the crown of the head to the toes.
+Acupressure has its origins in traditional Chinese medicine.
+It is based on the assumption that many meridians run through the body - from the crown of the head to the toes.
 The meridians are considered energy pathways through which your energy can flow freely.
-However, if these pathways are blocked, pain or illness can result.
+However, if these pathways are blocked, pain or illness can arise.

 During acupressure with the mat, the many small tips press against different acupressure points of the body.
 This pressure stimulates blood circulation and the blockages just mentioned can be released.
 This can have many positive effects, for example: